stefanw/bibbot/README.md

 ## Tests

-There is a test setup for sites using [Jest](https://jestjs.io/) and [Puppeteer](https://puppeteer.github.io/puppeteer/) that can be run with:
+There is a test setup for sites using [Playwright](https://playwright.dev/) that can be run with:

 ```bash
 # install dependencies